bangnoise/ofxHapPlayer/README.md

 Linux Requirements
 ------------------

+This step is only necessary on Linux.
+On macOS and Windows, the required libraries are bundled with the addon.

 On Linux, ofxHapPlayer uses system libraries.
 For Ubuntu, the following packages are required:

 libsnappy-dev, libswresample-dev, libavcodec-dev, libavformat-dev